qsliu2017/gitlab-runner/docs/install/kubernetes-agent.md

        privileged: true
    ```

-1. This `runner-chart-values.yaml` is referenced in the following `helm template`command.
-The `GITLAB-NAMESPACE` argument should point to a Kubernetes namespace distinct from the configuration repository's Agent:
+1. This `runner-chart-values.yaml` is referenced in the following `helm template` command.
+Point the
+`GITLAB-NAMESPACE` argument to a Kubernetes namespace distinct from the Agent's configuration repository:

    ```shell
    helm template --namespace GITLAB-NAMESPACE gitlab-runner -f runner-chart-values.yaml gitlab/gitlab-runner > runner-manifest.yaml